LLLaiYoung/Timi/Pods/SVProgressHUD/README.md

 * `SVProgressHUDStyleLight`: White background with black spinner and text
 * `SVProgressHUDStyleDark`: Black background with white spinner and text

-If you want to use custom colors with `setForegroundColor` and `setBackgroundColor:` don't forget to set `SVProgressHUDStyleCustom` via `setDefaultStyle:`.
+If you want to use custom colors use `setForegroundColor` and `setBackgroundColor:`.
+These implicity set the HUD's style to `SVProgressHUDStyleCustom`.

+## Haptic Feedback

+For users with newer devices (starting with the iPhone 7), `SVProgressHUD` can automatically trigger haptic feedback depending on which HUD is being displayed.
+The feedback maps as follows:

+* `showSuccessWithStatus:` <-> `UINotificationFeedbackTypeSuccess`
+* `showInfoWithStatus:` <-> `UINotificationFeedbackTypeWarning`
+* `showErrorWithStatus:` <-> `UINotificationFeedbackTypeError`

+To enable this functionality, use `setHapticsEnabled:`.

+Users with devices prior to iPhone 7 will have no change in functionality.

 ## Notifications